When is it safe to fly while I’m pregnant?

 Some practical tips for flying whilst pregnant:

-- We recommend taking a letter stating you are safe to fly once you are ‘showing’, as some airlines may believe you to be further along than you are.
+- We recommend taking a letter stating you are safe to fly once you are ‘showing’.
+Some airlines may believe you to be further along than you are.
 This will prevent unwelcome inconvenience at the airport.
-Please speak to Dr Morris regarding flying, following this, a letter can be arranged at reception for you.
+Please speak to Dr Morris regarding flying.
+Following this, a letter can be arranged at reception for you.

 - You may experience increased motion sickness or ‘morning’ sickness, particularly if you are prone to it.
 Making sure the air-con is fully on and having plenty of water should ease this after a while.